local-first-web/relay-deployable/README.md

 ## Deploying to Heroku

 This server can be deployed to [Heroku](https://heroku.com).
 By design, it should only ever run with a single dyno.
+You can deploy it by clicking on this button:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)